 Under the new government Green Homes Grant scheme homeowners and landlords can get up to £5,000 to pay for energy saving improvements.
 According to the government, more than 600,000 people could benefit from the new proposals which aim to cut carbon in our homes as well as providing green jobs.
-We’re awaiting full details to be published – here’s what we know so far.

 The government has split energy-efficient improvements into two groups – you have to apply for certain measures in order to get vouchers for others.
 The ‘primary’ measures are wall, loft and underfloor insulation and if you undertake one of these then you can also get funding for ‘secondary’ measures such as double and secondary glazing.